Emerald Ash Borer

 Emerald ash borer (Agrilus planipennis) is an invasive, wood-boring beetle that kills ash trees (Fraxinus spp.) by eating the tissues under the bark.
 Native to northeastern Asia, emerald ash borer (EAB) was first detected in the United States in 2002 and is thought to have been introduced from China via the wood from shipping crates.

 Signs and symptoms

 It is important to look for at least two signs or symptoms when trying to figure out if EAB is in an ash tree because some symptoms can look like those caused by other pests and diseases.

-Symptoms are the characteristics expressed by an infested tree, such as crown die-back and epicormic sprouting.
+Symptoms are the characteristics expressed by an infested tree, such as crown die-back and epicormic sprouting (growth that emerges from dormant buds along the trunk and branches).
 Signs are the physical evidence of the pest or disease, including larval galleries, exit holes and all life stages of the insect.

 As adults emerge from under the bark they create a D-shaped exit hole that is about 1/8-inch in diameter.

 As larvae feed under the bark they wind back and forth, creating serpentine galleries packed with frass, or the digested woody materials created by wood-boring insects.

 Larvae are cream-colored, slightly flattened (dorso-ventrally) and have pincher-like appendages at the end of their abdomen.
 Fully grown, they reach about 1.5-inches in length.

 Adult beetles are metallic green and about the size of one grain of cooked rice (3/8- to 1/2-inch long and 1/16-inch wide).
 The best time to see an adult EAB is a warm, sunny afternoon when they are likely to be either mating or laying eggs on the trunks of ash trees.